 You should ask us in writing for an appeal.
 If the reconsideration request is received on time (or is treated as being received on time), you have one calendar month to appeal against the original decision.

 - which decision you do not agree with and the date of that decision

 - the reasons why you think our decision is wrong

 - any appeal must be signed by the person affected.

 We will then write to you to inform you if we have changed our original decision and provide you with an explanation.

-If you would like any independent advice regarding our decisions, you can contact Mid Derbyshire Citizens Advice Bureau based within the Town Hall who will be happy to advise you about your rights and responsibilities.
-The Citizens Advice Bureau give free, impartial and accurate advice on all things related to your benefit claims.
+If you would like any independent advice regarding our decisions, you can contact Mid Derbyshire Citizens Advice Bureau or Age UK who are both based within the Town Hall who will be happy to advise you about your rights and responsibilities.
+Age UK and the Citizens Advice Bureau give free, impartial and accurate advice on all things related to your benefit claims.

 Remember - You can contact us at any time if you need any further information.